kamahen/pykythe/README.md

     avoid reprocessing the source file.)

 * The expressions are symbolically evaluated to fill in the symtab.
-This is, in effect, simple type inferencing (for example, resolving a function call to a class constructor, then applying the "dot" operator to determine the attribute's type).
+This is, in effect, simple type inferencing or abstract interpretation (for example, resolving a function call to a class constructor, then applying the "dot" operator to determine the attribute's type).

   * When a symtab entry is updated with additional information, it is recorded in "rejected" list.